An introduction to Airtable API: Pros, cons, and how to set it up

 - Currency

-Yes, Airtable’s REST API is an open API, also known as a Public API.
-It has a rate limit of 5 requests per second per base, and the limit doesn’t change based on your pricing tier.
+Yes.
+Airtable's REST API is an open (public) API.
+It has a rate limit of 5 requests per second per base, and that limit doesn't change based on your pricing tier.
+If you hit that ceiling, it's often a sign you should move your data into a more performant database, such as Softr Databases, which is built for higher limits and instant app performance.

-Can Airtable pull external data from an API?
+- Can Airtable pull external data from another API?